 Quincy from My Dad The Rock Star is this to the male lead Willy.
 Unique in that he is not portrayed as cooler than the already nerdy-looking Willy.
 In fact, he's a subverted Jive Turkey who tries to talk in street slang and appear hip hop, but comes off as a clear poser to everyone else.

-Iron Man: Armored Adventures has Rhodey, who's Tony's best friend, confidant, and moral compass for most of the series.
+Iron Man: Armored Adventures averted this with Rhodey, who's Tony's best friend, confidant, and moral compass for most of the series.
 He is by far the most calm and mature out of all the main characters.
 He's also the only person who calls Tony out when he does morally/intellectually questionable things and is basically the main cast's voice of reason.
+During the Time Skip between seasons, Tony gave Rhodey his own armor to use to protect New York with because Rhodey is, according to Tony 'the only thing that makes sense'.
+Although the series' main focus is on Tony (he is Iron Man, after all) Rhodey undergoes a personal morality arc wherein he examines his actions, his struggle to be the moral center, and what ultimately is moral.

 Jackie of Cyberchase technically fulfills this role for both Matt and Inez but more-so the latter due to both of them being girls.